 Stonewalling, at its most basic level, is a refusal to validate another person’s perceptions, concerns, or feelings.
 It also involves a total lack of self-awareness, and an inability to behave normally and rationally.
-Those who stonewall never-self reflect or question their own behavior.
+Those who stonewall don’t self-reflect or question their own behavior.

 Essentially, stonewalling is behaving like a bully – a grade-school bully.
 It is deliberately refusing to communicate.
 It’s premeditated and intentional.
-Narcissists stonewall to control, manipulate, and get their own way.
+Narcissists stonewall to control, manipulate and get their own way.

 Protecting their own disturbed reality is the narcissist’s top priority, and they don’t care what hostages are taken in the process.
 How could they possibly care when they lack empathy?
 That’s why I put a lack of empathy as the top characteristic distinguishing a narcissist.
 It plays in to all the other chilling and unnatural traits.
-Narcissistic stonewallers will stubbornly stand their ground during an argument.
-They will refuse to negotiate, in order to, reach a reasonable conclusion that satisfies all parties.
-Stonewalling has a lot in common with the silent treatment most of us are familiar with and have even experienced.
+Narcissistic stonewallers will stubbornly stand their ground during an argument and refuse to budge.
+It’s a matter of pride.

-Can you imagine the emotional and psychological damage that is inflicted by these emotional midgets?!
+Can you imagine the emotional and psychological damage that’s inflicted by these emotional midgets?!
 If these people are called out on their behavior, you’ll witness a smug sense of satisfaction and superiority on their cruel faces.
 There’s absolutely no point in trying to communicate or reason with them.
 Your only course of action should be to protect and remove yourself from any person that uses gaslighting and stonewalling to advance their purposes.

 Emptiness And Loneliness

 The over-riding emotion a spouse feels who is married to a narcissist is emptiness.
 Loneliness comes in at a close second.
 Trying to communicate with a narcissist is comparable to talking to a brick wall.
 You’ll exhaust yourself trying, and receive nothing in return, not even a bread crumb.
 Don’t expect the narc to ever “get” it.
 They absolutely will not.
-This personality type cannot change.
-Change requires conviction of wrong doing, in order to, initiate the process of change.
+This personality type doesn’t change.
+Change requires conviction of wrong doing, in order to initiate the process of change.
 Narcissists have no such conviction of wrong doing, much less remorse for the harm they have caused.